All Episodes

 And similarly, they'll ignore all these other issues.

-This is issued item two, impeach the president, eliminate all of as it relates to the abuse of power that exonerated Hillary Clinton from what is the most egregious case of obstruction I've ever seen in my life.
+This has issued item two, impeach the president, eliminate all of as it relates to the abuse of power that exonerated Hillary Clinton from what is the most egregious case of obstruction I've ever seen in my life, a slam dunk if any of you ever did it, and then of the Espionage Act, and then it gets into the FISA orange, it all disappears.

 In other words, those people that abuse those top positions that we have exposed, Adam Schiff shuts it down.